OpenLiberty/sample-acmegifts/microservice-occasion/README.md

 ### Override occasion microservice fault tolerance maxRetries

-The maxRetries value of 2 can be overridden by placing the following in the booststrap.properties file of the server running the occasion microservice.
+The maxRetries value of 2 can be overridden by placing the following in the `bootstrap.properties` file of the server running the occasion microservice.

-net.wasdev.samples.microProfile.occasions.NotificationRetryBean/makeNotificationConnection/Retry/maxRetries=6
+`net.wasdev.samples.microProfile.occasions.NotificationRetryBean/makeNotificationConnection/Retry/maxRetries=6`